oslabs-beta/ClariTea/README.md

 ## Core Features

-* User input of ASTRA client information for RESTapi querying allows for a rapidly queryable and populatable cluster so that schemas can be dynamically viewable.

 * Visualizer utilizing Astra and connection pooling to populate a sample database PRIOR to deployment.

 * Dynamic visualization to help with learning and understanding of the availability of data with Cassandra's 4D cluster-ring node system in mind.